dakyneko/DakyModsCVR/README.md

 Then download the .dll mods you want [from here in the release section](https://github.com/dakyneko/DakyModsCVR/releases) which you must place into your `Mods` folder of your game directory (check Steam installation directory).

-## Warning
-Mods are provided as is and there is no guarantee of working.
+**Warning**: Mods are provided as is and there is no guarantee of working.

 ## NoIntro

 Always skip Chillout intro when game starts, roughly take 10 seconds.

+## Lag Free Screenshots
+This mod significantly improves screenshot taking performance for handheld camera in VR and F12 key in desktop mode.
+Benefits are especially noticeable with higher resolution screenshots (4K/8K).
+Additional features:
+ * You can set your screenshots to be saved as JPEG files instead of PNG to save on file size.
+ * Automatically rotate screenshots so that proper side faces up (like on your real phone!)
+ * Add metadata about world and players to screenshot files (disabled by default; both JPEG and PNG are supported, though PNG metadata is not displayed by Windows - you'll have to use a use different photo viewer software)

+Note: This is a [knah mod Lag Free Screenshot](https://github.com/knah/VRCMods) ported from VRC and improved in the version here.
+Credit to knah for the great work!

 ## Building